You have a shy person who has volunteered to be a church greeter.

 - how to make a good impression.

-It may be difficult to approach people to start conversations, or feel awkward then they don’t know what to say when they’re chatting to someone.
+It may be difficult to approach people to start conversations.
+It may feel awkward when they don’t know what to say when they are chatting with someone.

 Here are 3 tips for church greeter coordinators that may help.

 People respond better when you give them some advance preparation.

 When we led mission teams, I reviewed the plan with the team members so they knew what to expect to happen, and what they were expected to do throughout the day.